fede-palazz/authoring-tool/README.md

 # Authoring Tool

-This repository contains source code and files used during the development of the Authoring Tool prototype to accomplish task 5.2 of the Teaming.AI project.
+This repository contains source code and files used during the development of the Authoring Tool prototype to accomplish task 5.2 of the [Teaming.AI](https://www.teamingai-project.eu/) European project.

 ## Getting started